briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

-necessary to produce an amount equal to Municipal deposits made and not paid over, less the portions of such deposits covered by Federal Deposit Insurance, plus any accrued interest due on the deposits; in any event, the value of such collateral securities shall not exceed the Municipality’s proportional interest in the face value of the pool as of the date of the eligible depository’s failure to pay over the deposits.
+necessary to produce an amount equal to Municipal deposits made and not paid over, less the portions of such deposits covered by Federal Deposit Insurance, plus any accrued interest due on the deposits; in any event, the value of such collateral securities shall not exceed the Municipality's proportional interest in the face value of the pool as of the date of the eligible depository's failure to pay over the deposits.
 The Director of Finance shall have the option to sell the collateral securities in such manner as determined by the Director of Finance.
 Any surplus remaining after deducting the amount due the